 If you're a U.S. business aiming to advance your business dealings in the Saudi financial sphere, you need a solid understanding not only of the industry itself, but also of the specifics of the Saudi Arabian business world, the future of the financial sector and how you can align your business goals with the nation's expectations for Vision 2030.
 You can use this knowledge to build on your mutually beneficial business operations and expand in the Kingdom.

-Opportunities in the Financial Services Industry in Saudi Arabia
+Opportunities in the Financial Services Industry

 With a GDP of 646 billion dollars, Saudi Arabia already has a solid financial footing in the international market.
 Its plans to support private sector growth and stimulate economic development according to its Vision 2030 objectives include goals to diversify and boost its financial services capacity.